Auditions

 • Sing one minute of a song of your choice.

-How to Sign up and Submit
+How to Sign Up and Submit

-Submit your headshot, resume and send your video submission as an unlisted Youtube link, shareable google drive folder, or accessible video player to casting@coterietheatre.org.
+Submit your headshot, resume and send your video submission as an unlisted Youtube link, shareable google drive folder, or accessible video player to casting@coterietheatre.org by November 18th at 5pm.

 Additional Material Welcome